jplsek/MPCParty/readme.md

     * Add all songs based on current page to the playlist
     * Playlist position indication for songs
     * Folder url linking
-    * Drag and drop, multiselection, context menus, column sorting.
+    * Drag and drop, multiselection, context menus, column sorting
 * Library browser
     * Select songs from their respective artist and album, without worring about files and folders
     * Add all songs from an artist or album by pressing "+" or double clicking
     * Playlist position indication for songs
     * Library url linking
-    * Drag and drop, multiselection, context menus, column sorting, search filtering.
+    * Drag and drop, multiselection, context menus, column sorting, search filtering
 * Playlist buffer
     * Create and edit playlists without interrupting the current playlist
     * Multiselection (ctrl, shift: remove, drag and drop; right click: add to top, bottom)
     * Right click to remove or move songs to the top or bottom of the playlist
     * Scramble and remove duplicates
 * Download Player
-    * Download videos, such as from youtube, and play the audio on the server.
+    * Download videos, such as from youtube, straight to the music library
 * Update music database
 * Basic mobile support
 * Basic theming support